shashidwivedi/congenial-octo-broccoli/README.md

 # congenial-octo-broccoli

-A rip-off of COMPLETE INTRO TO REACT V8's Adopt Me project for learning purpose.
+A code-along of COMPLETE INTRO TO REACT V8's Adopt Me project for learning purpose.

 This project was part of the Frontend Master's intro course on React by Brian Holt.